xDweeb/30-days-of-R/README.md

-Here's a suggestion for your README file:

----

 # 30 Days of R Challenge

 Welcome to my **30 Days of R** challenge!
 This repository documents my journey as I learn and master the **R programming language** over the course of 30 days.
 The challenge focuses on developing skills in data analysis, visualization, and statistical techniques using R.